 |L. Wu, R. J. Barker, M. A. Kim, K. A. Ross.
 Navigating Big Data with High-Throughput, Energy-Efficient Data Partitioning.
 In the International Symposium on Computer Architecture (ISCA), pages 249 -- 260, June 2013.
 Top Picks in Computer Architecture Selection.|

-This material is based upon work supported by the National Science Foundation under Grant No. CCF-1065338.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant No. CCF-1065338, Intel Corporation, and C-FAR, one of six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these sponsors.